 Our first impressions of the Mercure were great.
 From the culturally designed lobby, to the ornate statues dotted along the paths, every aspect of the hotel was wonderful.
 I can honestly say we’ve never had such a warm welcome as we did at the Mercure, and trust me, after three weeks of hostels we were so grateful for this!

-The Mercure offers two pools, one by the restaurant/beach and one hidden within the vast array of rooms.
-We only made use of the smaller one by the beach as it was close to everything we needed during our stay, aka our room and the bar, but regardless of its location it was perfect for the occasional, peaceful dip to cool off.
-Not only that, but it was without a doubt the cleanest pool I’ve ever seen.
-With a member of staff regularly scooping out the fallen leaves and frangipani flowers with a net, it was kept immaculate at all times.
-To top it all off, the water was beautifully warm.
-Darryl pretty much had to drag me out on our last day!
+The Mercure offers two pools, one by the restaurant/beach and one hidden further into the resort.
+We only made use of the smaller one by the beach as it was close to everything we needed during our stay.
+It was perfect for the occasional, peaceful dip to cool off, and the hotel staff regularly maintained it by scooping out stray leaves.

 We stayed in one of the deluxe rooms which was a thatched, semi-detached bungalow.
 I didn’t get any pictures of it as it had a month worth of clothes and products thrown all over the place, but it was huge and had the biggest, squishiest marshmallow bed I’ve ever slept in.
 However the bathroom was the real selling point for me.
 It had a gigantic, luxurious bath and the most amazing rain shower designed in a wet room style.
-My only “niggle” is the lack of hot water and the mosquitoes that flew in through the roof.
-That aside, it was perfect!
+My only issue was the lack of hot water and the mosquitoes that flew in through the roof.

 Our booking didn’t include any meals, but we ended up upgrading to the included breakfast option as the buffet that the Mercure had every morning was to die for.
 I’ve never eaten so many pancakes, pastries or omelettes in my life, but my god was it worth it.
 And the tropical fruit juices, despite them disagreeing with our stomachs, were out of this world.